davelens/dotfiles/README.md

 # dotfiles

+My own personal, highly subjective set of tools to help me do my dev work.

+As for context: I've been (mostly) a backend developer for web apps in my career.
+At some point I turned my terminal into an IDE of sorts, and never looked back.

 ## History
 * [Est. 2011](https://github.com/davelens/dotfiles/commits/master/?since=2011-05-27&until=2011-05-31)
 * Started on macos, now used on both macos and WSL2 (currently Arch) instances